-Our innovative and effective programs allow older people to access support within their own communities, helping to reduce the strain on health and social care services.
+Our innovative and effective programmes allow older people to access support within their own communities, helping to reduce the strain on health and social care services.

-We work with health professionals across Cheshire West and Chester to directly refer older people into these programs, via the Brightlife Social Prescribing scheme.
+We work with health professionals across Cheshire West and Chester to directly refer older people into these programmes, via the Brightlife Social Prescribing scheme.